wolfSSL/wolfssl/IDE/Renesas/e2studio/RX72N/EnvisionKit_Toppers/README-en.md

 ## Renesas RX72N EnvisionKit with TOPPERS OS

-This demo client and server run on "Toopers OS" and Renesas "RX72N EnvisionKit" with wolfSSL.
+This demo client and server run on "Toppers OS" and Renesas "RX72N EnvisionKit" with wolfSSL.

-# Prerequisit
+# Prerequisite

 1.Renesas e² studio Version: 2022-07 (22.7.0) or later